So I’ve got a different topic for you today. One central to Weightlessness Training, though relegated to more advanced protocols within the practice.

 - The trainee has the capacity for global sensitivity and awareness under pressure.

-Which brings me to a critical distinction in training modalities: Ankle weight training within Weightlessness is not a quantitative practice.
+Which brings me to a critical distinction in training modalities: Ballistic weight training within Weightlessness is not a quantitative practice.
 It is not, for example, like pushups, pullups, squats, the deadlift, and any other number of techniques built for one purpose – to apply load/stress on the mind-body in a measurable way.

 These exercises, at least for most, and certainly prior to advanced training, are not and should not be practiced with an objective of awareness.
 They should be executed with grit, with focus, with rip-your-face off intensity.
 They should be the vehicles that tap your warrior DNA, and in so doing, elevate your global threshold to stress.